 While many factors could contribute to these patterns, at least part of the decline in the number of experiments in the recent decade can be attributed to the vertical management transition of many state ministries.
-As these ministries shift the control over their personnel, funding, and decision rights from the local governments to the upper-level ministerial units, they move away from at, multi-divisional structures (M-form) to more centralized, unitary structures that benet from economies of scale (U-form).
-We find that, following the transition to U-form organization, the vertically managed ministries significantly decreased the number of policy experiments that they administer.
+As these ministries shift the control over their personnel, funding, and decision rights from the local governments to the upper-level ministerial units, they move away from flat, multi-divisional structures (M-form) that may provide flexibility and ease in coordinating policy experiments, to more centralized, unitary structures (U-form) that benefit from economies of scale.
+Consistent with the theoretical predictions (e.g., Chandler 1962; Williamson 1975; Qian, Roland, and Xu 2006), we find that, following the transition to U-form organization, the vertically managed ministries significantly decreased the number of policy experiments that they administer.
 Appendix C presents results using an event study design.
-Consistent with the theoretical predictions from organization economics (e.g., Chandler, 1962; Williamson, 1975; Qian et al., 2006), the flat, decentralized organizational structure in state bureaucracies provided flexibility and ease in coordinating and facilitating policy experiments.

-Experimentation sites and the roll-out schedule We extract the experimentation sites and the roll-out schedule of each policy experimentation.
-Many policy experiments have more than one wave of roll-out, and we identify 1374 distinct rounds of roll-out across the 633 experiments.
-We link each government document to a specific round of experimentation based on its date of issuance, which allows us to observe the time localities join a particular policy experimentation and to compare the selection pattern of experimentation sites across rounds.
+Experimentation sites and the roll-out schedule We extract the experimentation sites and the roll-out schedule of each policy experiment.
+Many policy experiments have more than one wave of roll-out, and we identify 1,374 distinct rounds of roll-out across the 633 experiments.
+We link each government document to a specific round of experimentation, which allows us to observe the time localities join a particular policy experiment and to compare the selection pattern of experimentation sites across rounds.

-Figure 1, Panel A, plots the distribution of experimentation sites across China, aggregated at the province level (see Appendix Figure A.1 for county level distribution).
-Table 1, Panel A, presents the total number of policy experiments initiated during 1980 and 2020 and the average number of rounds and experimentation sites involved in each experimentation.
-On average, each policy experiment initiated by the central government contains more than 2 rounds in its roll-out and lasts for 2.25 years, until either the roll-out stops or the experiment becomes a national policy.
+Figure 1, Panel A plots the distribution of experimentation sites across China, aggregated at the province level (see Appendix Figure A.1 for county level distribution).
+Table 1, Panel A presents the total number of policy experiments initiated during 1980 and 2020 and the average number of rounds and experimentation sites involved in each experimentation.
+On average, each policy experiment initiated by the central government contains more than two rounds in its roll-out and lasts for 2.25 years, until either the roll-out stops or the experiment becomes a national policy.

-Policy domains and involved ministries We identify all the central government ministries and commissions involved in a policy experimentation, and measure each ministry or commission's role in the experiments (e.g., initiator or collaborator).
-In cases where a particular policy experiment is introduced by multiple ministries and commissions, we also identify the primary ministry or commission that leads each experiment.
-A total of 98 ministries and commissions are involved, ranging from the State Council, to the Ministry of Agriculture and the Ministry of Finance.
-Table 1, Panel B, presents the number of policy experiments initiated by different ministries and commissions, grouped by policy domains and broad functions for which they are responsible.
+Policy domains and involved ministries We identify all the central government ministries and commissions involved in a policy experiment, and measure each ministry or commission's role in that experiment (e.g., initiator or collaborator).
+In cases where a particular policy experiment is introduced by multiple ministries and commissions, we also identify the primary ministry or commission that takes the leading role.
+A total of 98 ministries and commissions are involved, ranging from the State Council to the Ministry of Agriculture and the Ministry of Finance.
+Table 1, Panel B presents the number of policy experiments initiated by different ministries and commissions, grouped by policy domains and broad functions for which they are responsible.
 Appendix Figure A.2 plots the count of policy experiments by policy domain over time.

 National roll-out We observe whether policy experiments are rolled out to the entire country and become national policies.
 This is marked by specific central government documents concluding the experimentation cycle.
 Overall, 53.9% of the policy experiments eventually became national policies, while 46.1% failed (see Figure 2, share of successful and failed experiments indicated by darker and lighter gray shades, respectively).
 The share of policy experimentation leading to national policy roll-out remains remarkably stable over time (see Appendix Figure A.3).
-The patterns concerning successful and failed policies are not sensitive to the particular definition; for example, we alternatively define a policy experiment as successful if the roll-out cover at least two-thirds of the whole country's counties, and we find similar patterns throughout (see Appendix Figure A.4).
+The patterns concerning successful and failed policies are not sensitive to the particular definition; for example, we alternatively define a policy experiment as successful if the roll-out covers at least two-thirds of the whole country's counties, and we find similar patterns throughout (see Appendix Figure A.4).